LOADING ...

 the current, her platforms dangling from her shoulder.

-As dusk and night began to fall,
+As dusk gathered and began to fall,

 A big square entirely with grass.

-Into her shoes and towards it.
+Into her shoes and walked it.

-Bowl and herself to it.
+and taped herself to it.

-up to the stars and masticated wildly.
+Looked up to the stars and wildly.

 What type do you have?

-David: I don't know. never been-- I don't think I've ever--
+David: I don't know.
+I've been-- I don't think I've ever--

 o